When to Match: A Cost-Balancing Principle for Dynamic Markets: Model, Algorithm, and Main Results

-\begin{definition}[Competitive Ratio] An online algorithm $\pi$ is $\rho$-competitive if $\frac{J^{\pi}}{J^{OPT}} \leq \rho$ for all problem instances and arrival sequences.
 The competitive ratio of $\pi$ is the infimum over all $\rho$ for which this inequality holds. \end{definition}

+In the base complete-tuple analysis, the relevant finite instances are the balanced arrival sequences satisfying Assumption~\ref{ass:key}, with the finite-instance cost defined above.
 A lower competitive ratio indicates better worst-case performance.
-An algorithm with competitive ratio $\rho$ guarantees that its cost is at most $\rho$ times the optimal offline cost, regardless of how adversarial the arrival pattern may be.
+An algorithm with competitive ratio $\rho$ guarantees that its cost is at most $\rho$ times the optimal offline cost across the relevant adversarial arrival sequences.
 This worst-case framework is particularly relevant for matching platforms, which face demand shocks, seasonal fluctuations, and non-stationary arrival patterns that are difficult to forecast.
 A bounded competitive ratio ensures that the algorithm performs well even in scenarios that were not anticipated during design.

-Our main theoretical result establishes that the CB algorithm achieves a bounded competitive ratio.
+Our main theoretical result establishes that the CB algorithm achieves a bounded competitive ratio on finite balanced instances.